contao/docs/docs/manual/contributing/_index.en.md

 In the distributed versioning system Git and thus also on GitHub, proposals are created as so-called "pull requests".
 Since you do not have permission to commit changes directly to the official repository, you submit a request to the repository's authorizers to "pull" your changes into the official repository.
-"to pull" your changes into the official repository.
 {{% /notice %}}